Our Story

 Our Origins

-Founded in 2013, the organization was originally named “A Cure for Ellie” after a young girl in Arlington, Virginia named Ellie McGinn.
-At around age two-and-a-half, Ellie began showing classic symptoms of LBSL – leg spasms, poor balance, falling and hand tremors.
-After a year- long diagnostic odyssey, Ellie’s parents finally received the diagnosis – LBSL.
+Cure LBSL was founded in 2013 as “A Cure for Ellie,” in honor of Ellie McGinn.
+At age 2, Ellie began having leg spasms, falling down and experiencing poor balance and hand tremors.
+After a yearlong diagnostic odyssey, Ellie’s parents finally received the diagnosis: LBSL.
 They were not given much hope and the internet provided few answers.
-So, they went on a mission to find answers, launch research, and connect with other LBSL families creating a non-profit patient advocacy organization now known as Cure LBSL.
+So, they went on a mission to find answers, launch research, and connect with other LBSL families creating a nonprofit patient advocacy organization now known as Cure LBSL.

 Ellie takes a combination of antioxidants, often referred to as a mitochondrial cocktail, under the guidance of a doctor in an effort to try to help energy production in the brain and spinal cord.
 Her parents believe this is a way to keep Ellie as strong as possible for as long as possible while they work toward a cure for her and others with this condition.

-#AwesomeDisease has become the rallying cry for the global LBSL community and has united our foundation with families from as far away as New Zealand, Brazil, Germany, Greece, Finland, and across the United States.
-They are also hoping for a cure for themselves and their children.
+#AwesomeDisease has united the global LBSL community, connecting our foundation with families from New Zealand, Brazil, Germany, Greece, Finland, and the U.S. who are also hoping for a cure.